abhiramready/CS50x/Notes/Week-0-Scratch.md

 ## What is Artificial intelligence

-**LLM - Large Language Model**: An implementation in software that takes in input like lots of text, all of the web pages, information, and content and infers what a human might answer when asked the same question by learning the language patterns and predict statistically/probabilistically a human answer with.
+**LLM - Large Language Model**: An implementation in software that takes in input lots of information like text, various forms of content, and all of the web pages as input, and then infers(concludes) what a human might answer when asked the same question.
+An LLM answers like a human by learning the language patterns and predicting a human answer statistically/probabilistically.

 | ![CS50.ai](https://github.com/user-attachments/assets/df13b113-7e27-44c1-97e3-e877ba7c1b38) |
 |:----------------------:|